Lipschitz Continuous Algorithms for Covering Problems: Lipschitz Continuity under Shared Randomness

 \subsection{Algorithm~\ref{alg:set-cover-general}}

-The randomness in Algorithm~\ref{alg:set-cover-general} arises from two parts: the sampling of parameter $\bm{\lambda}$ and \Call{RoundingSC}{}.
-The sampling of $\bm{\lambda}$ can be rewritten using the procedure from Lemma~\ref{lem:shared_ratio} (note that the range $[L,2L]$ is dependent on the quantity $\|w\|_1$).
+The randomness in Algorithm~\ref{alg:set-cover-general} arises from two parts: the sampling of parameter $\bm{\lambda}$, $\bm{\kappa}$, and $\bm{W}$, and \Call{RoundingSC}{}.
+The sampling of the first three parameters can be rewritten using the procedure from Lemma~\ref{lem:shared_ratio} (note that the ranges are dependent on the quantity $\|w\|_1$).
 This modification makes the right-hand side of Equation~\ref{eq:setcovergeneral_lambda} three times larger, but it does not affect the overall analysis.

 \Call{RoundingSC}{} can be regarded as a process that determines whether to include each $S\in \mathcal{F}$ in the output.
 We can regard this algorithm as a procedure to sample $S$ with some probability $q_S$ determined by $x_S$ and $K$.
 It can be implemented as follows: for each $S\in \mathcal{F}$, a value $\bm{x}\in [0,1]$ is uniformly sampled.
 If $\bm{x}\leq q_S$, $x$ is included in the solution; otherwise, it is not.
 This operation can be rephrased using Lemma~\ref{lem:shared_const}, without affecting the overall Lipschitz constant.